-If you want to run a bar you may well need to apply to your Local Authority for a temporary event notice.
+If you want to run a bar you may well need to apply to the Licensing Unit of the Council for a temporary event notice or possibly a premises license.
 You should allow at least three weeks to process an application.
 You could ask a local licence holder to run the bar and negotiate a franchise fee with them, which could be based on expected attendance, turnover or profit.